Loert423/Random-Chord-Generator/README.md

 - chord_size - number of notes in chord
 - low_interval - size of lowest allowed interval, in semitones
 - high_interval - size of highest allowed interval, in semitones
-- starting_note - can set range within which to generate starting note.
-Default is A2 -> B4.